kubernetes/kubernetes/docs/kubectl-config-set-cluster.md

       --client-key="": Path to a client key file for TLS.
-      --cluster="": The name of the kubeconfig cluster to use --context="": The name of the kubeconfig context to use --envvar=false: use the .kubeconfig from $KUBECONFIG
+      --cluster="": The name of the kubeconfig cluster to use --context="": The name of the kubeconfig context to use --envvar=false: use the kubeconfig from $KUBECONFIG
-      --global=false: use the .kubeconfig from /home/username
+      --global=false: use the kubeconfig from /home/username/.kube/.kubeconfig
-      --kubeconfig="": use a particular .kubeconfig file
+      --kubeconfig="": use a particular kubeconfig file
-      --local=false: use the .kubeconfig in the current directory --log_backtrace_at=:0: when logging hits line file:N, emit a stack trace --log_dir=: If non-empty, write log files in this directory --log_flush_frequency=5s: Maximum number of seconds between log flushes
+      --local=false: use the kubeconfig in the current directory --log_backtrace_at=:0: when logging hits line file:N, emit a stack trace --log_dir=: If non-empty, write log files in this directory --log_flush_frequency=5s: Maximum number of seconds between log flushes